 Stability and Change in Health Behavior Profiles of U.S. Adults

 Burgard, Sarah, Katherine Lin, Brian Segal, Michael R. Elliott, and Sarah Seelye.
 Forthcoming.
 "Stability and Change in Health Behavior Profiles of U.S. Adults."
-Journals of Gerontology B: Psychological and Social Sciences.
+The Journals of Gerontology Series B: Psychological Sciences and Social Sciences.

 While understanding of complex within-person clustering of health behaviors into meaningful profiles of risk is growing, we still know little about whether and how U.S. adults transition from one profile to another as they age.
 This study assesses patterns of stability and change in profiles of tobacco and alcohol use and body mass index (BMI).

 A nationally-representative cohort of U.S. adults 25 years and older was interviewed up to five times between 1986 and 2011.
 Latent transition analysis (LTA) models characterized the most common profiles, patterning of transitions across profiles over follow-up, and assessed whether some were associated with higher mortality risk.

 We identified five profiles: "health promoting" with normal BMI and moderate alcohol consumption; "overweight"; "current smokers"; "obese"; and "non-drinkers".
 Profile membership was largely stable, with the most common transitions to death or weight gain.
 "Obese" was the most stable profile, while "smokers" were most likely to transition to another profile.
 Mortality was most frequent in the "obese" and "non-drinker" profiles.